SummaryRead the full fact sheet

 - lower blood glucose levels (BGLs)

-- lower cholesterol and blood pressure
+- lower and

 - improve heart and blood vessel health

-- maintain or achieve a healthy body weight
+- maintain or achieve your healthiest

-- reduce stress and tension
+- reduce and tension

 Diabetes – precautions to take before starting an exercise program